-National Health and Aging Trends Study

-Round 2 Introduction Contact Script for Last Month of Life Interview

-Hello, my name is from Westat.
-I'm calling about the National Health and Aging Trends Study for the National Insit Health. ute on Aging and the J ohns Hopkins Bloomberg School of Public The state of the s Are you [PROXY NAME]?
-IF R NOT THE DESIGNATED PROXY, ASK: Is [PROXY NAM E] available?
-IF [PROXY] IS NOT AVAILABLE ASK: When would be the b est time to reach [PROXY NAME]?
-NOTE THE RESPONSE AND SAY: I v vill try to reach (him/h er) at that time.
+National Health and Aging Trends Study Introduction Contact Script for Last Month of Life Interview Hello, my name is from Westat.
+I'm calling about the National Health and Aging Trends Study for the National Insitute on Aging and the Johns Hopkins Bloomberg School of Public Health.
+Are you [PROXY NAME]?
+IF R NOT THE DESIGNATED PROXY, ASK: Is [PROXY NAME] available?
+IF [PROXY] IS NOT AVAILABLE ASK: When would be the best time to reach [PROXY NAME]?
+NOTE THE RESPONSE AND SAY: I will try to reach (him/her) at that time.
 Thank you.
-IF[PROXY] IS AVAILABLE, SAY: We vecondolences. were sorry to hear that t [SP NAME] passed away.
-Please accept my part last year.
-We would like to co omplete a short follow- and Aging Trends Study that [SP NAME] took -up interview (on the phone) with you ing that time.
-The interview will only take This information will help us under rstand how older Ame ricans experience care at the end of life.
-IF CONTACT IS THE BEST PROXY, SA now.
-It should only take about 15 nt time, I would like to conduct the interview • E, IF NOT A CONVENIENT TIME, SAY: When SUGGEST ANOTHER DAY OR TIME.
-RECORD MODE, DATE, AND TIME: ☐ TELEPHONE □ IN-PERSON Date: Time: IF CONTACT IS NOT THE BEST PROX Y. THEN ASKWHO IS.
-F RECORD INFORMATION BELOW FOR BEST CONTACT. , Name: Phone Number: Relationship to SP
+IF[PROXY] IS AVAILABLE, SAY: We were sorry to hear that [SP NAME] passed away.
+Please accept my condolences.
+We recently sent you a letter about the National Health and Aging Trends Study that [SP NAME] took part in last year.
+We would like to complete a short follow-up interview (on the phone) with you about (his/her) last month of life and the care she received during that time.
+The interview will only take about 15 minutes.
+This information will help us understand how older Americans experience care at the end of life.
+IF CONTACT IS THE BEST PROXY, SAY: If this is a convenient time, I would like to conduct the interview now.
+It should only take about 15 minutes.
+IF CONVENIENT TIME, COMPLETE INTERVIEW.
+OTHERWISE, IF NOT A CONVENIENT TIME, SAY: When would be a more convenient time for me to call you back.
+SUGGEST ANOTHER DAY OR TIME.
+RECORD MODE, DATE, AND TIME: ☐ TELEPHONE ☐ IN-PERSON Time: IF CONTACT IS NOT THE BEST PROXY, THEN ASK WHO IS.
+RECORD INFORMATION BELOW FOR BEST CONTACT.
+Phone Number: Relationship to SP: